Daniel in the Bible

 Verse ConceptsExplanationsPraying For Others

-Then Daniel went to his house, and made the thing known to Hananiah, Mishael, and Azariah, his companions:
+Then Daniel went to his house, and made the thing known to Hananiah, Mishael, and Azariah, his companions;

 Verse ConceptsTelling Of HappeningsFriendsPraying For Others

-That they would desire mercies of the God of heaven concerning this secret; that Daniel and his companions should not perish with the rest of the wise men of Babylon.
+that they would desire mercies of the God of the heavens concerning this secret; that Daniel and his companions should not perish with the rest of the wise men of Babylon.

 Verse Conceptsencouragement, examples ofRestraints From KillingBe Merciful!

-Therefore Daniel went into Arioch, whom the king had ordained to destroy the wise men of Babylon: he went and said thus to him; Destroy not the wise men of Babylon: bring me in before the king, and I will show to the king the interpretation.
+Therefore Daniel went in unto Arioch, whom the king had appointed to destroy the wise men of Babylon; he went and said thus unto him: Destroy not the wise men of Babylon; bring me in before the king, and I will shew unto the king the interpretation.

 Verse ConceptsAttempting To Kill Specific People

-Then Arioch brought in Daniel before the king in haste, and said thus to him, I have found a man of the captives of Judah, that will make known to the king the interpretation.
+Then Arioch brought in Daniel before the king in haste, and said thus unto him: I have found a man of the sons of the captivity of Judah that will make known unto the king the interpretation.

 Verse ConceptsHasty Action